Timothy C. Hain, MD • Page last modified: July 26, 2020

 If a patient is told to look here, and actually looks there, the traces will be very odd because there will be corrective saccades based on the wrong position offset.
 This is rare.

 Occasionally, patients with cataract surgery, will have very noisy VHITs, presumably from camera tracking issues.
 For these patients, the test is basically useless.

-If you think doing a VHIT is hard with the horizontal plane, just think about the vertical oblique plane.
+If you think doing a VHIT is hard in the horizontal plane, just think about the vertical oblique plane.
 The camera above is eccentric to the center, so if you rotate the head through the plane of the camera, it will bounce around even MORE.
 As torsional eye movements are not recorded in the VHIT, it all becomes so much guesswork.